healthyregions/oeps/metadata/Bup_Policy_Proportion.md

 **State Buprenorphine Policies**

 Data were acquired from [Law Atlas](https://lawatlas.org/datasets/buprenorphine-prescribing-requirements-and-limitations) on state-level policies with prescribing requirements and limitations for Buprenorphine.
 This is a longitudinal dataset created and maintained by the Center for Public Health Law Research and Vital Strategies that captures the laws in effect between March 1, 2023, and September 1, 2024, across all 50 states and the District of Columbia.
+Data was most recently accessed in December 2025.

 Important to note is that the dataset does not include laws or policies that regulate buprenorphine prescribing exclusively within state Medicaid programs.
 Additional information on the scope of state laws that this dataset captures is available in their [Research Protocol document](https://lawatlas.org/sites/default/files/2025-03/Buprenorphine%20Rx_Codebook%203.4.25.pdf), and the coding forms used for variables are available in [this Codebook](https://lawatlas.org/sites/default/files/2025-03/Buprenorphine%20Rx_Codebook%203.4.25.pdf).